Sherry grew up watching her uncle raise turtles, fish, goats and sheep in his backyard.

 Moreover, the use of multiple needles, adds to the risk of transmission of bloodborne viruses or other infections.

 Tattoo inks contain pigment particles that remain permanently in the skin to make up the desired colouring.
-Over time, the pigments partly escape via the lymph and become deposited in the lymph nodes along with a slow release of minute amounts of chemicals which may cause harm, such as allergy.
+Over time, the pigments partly escape via the lymph and become deposited in the lymph nodes along with a slow release of minute amounts of chemicals that may cause harm, such as allergy.

 Additionally, the pigments from lymph can reach the bloodstream and cause harm somewhere else in the body.